Residential special school enrolment - RSS only pathway

 - meet to carefully consider and decide if an appliction will proceed

-- nominate the referrer who will make the application
+- decide who will complete the application.

-- regional panels for intensive support make decisions
+- Regional Panels for Intensive Support make decisions

-- the principals of the three residential special schools recommend which school will best support the education needs of the young person and a section 9 agreement application is made.
+- the Principals of the three Residential Special Schools recommend which school will best support the education needs of the young person and a section 9 agreement application is made.

 Involving young people